Lejla1502/.NET-Core-6-MVC-CRUD/README.md

 preferences have liked and based off of that, products are shown to specific user.
 The goal is to offer a buyer products that he would most likely purchase.

+MAin difference between "Idividual" and "Company" user is that individual is redirected to stripe immediately after placing the order and is required of them to pay for the product right after placing the order, while "company" user can first place the order and pay later.
+The limit for paying is one month after placing the order.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Built With